carbon-language/carbon-lang/libcxx/docs/DesignDocs/FileTimeType.rst

     fs_nsec nsecs(fs_seconds::max()); // Truncates
   }

-Though the above example may appear silly, I it follows from the incorrect notion that using a ``timespec`` rep in chrono actually makes it act as if it were an actual ``timespec``.
+Though the above example may appear silly, I think it follows from the incorrect notion that using a ``timespec`` rep in chrono actually makes it act as if it were an actual ``timespec``.